ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Experiments

 \subsection{Ablation Studies}

 \textbf{Point Decoder.} In \cref{tab:point decoder}, we validate the effectiveness of the point decoder.
-Hi-SAM randomly samples 1500 foreground points based on the pixel-level text segmentation outputs from its S-Decoder.
-To speed up inference, naively decreasing the point sampling quota leads to significant performance decline.
-In contrast, substituting the S-Decoder with our designed point decoder yields the variant Hi-SAM-L$^{\dagger}$, which achieves superior performance alongside a 3.6$\times$ inference acceleration (reducing latency from 4.4s to 1.2s).
-In terms of performance, Hi-SAM-L$^{\dagger}$ consistently outperforms Hi-SAM-L, especially achieving higher PQ and F-score at the text-line and layout hierarchies, indicating that our approach generates more precise and informative visual prompts.
+Hi-SAM randomly samples 1500 foreground points from pixel-level text segmentation outputs of its S-Decoder.
+While reducing the sampling quota improves efficiency, it results in significant performance degradation.
+In contrast, substituting the S-Decoder with the point decoder yields the variant Hi-SAM-L$^{\dagger}$, which achieves superior performance alongside a 3.6$\times$ inference acceleration (reducing latency from 4.4s to 1.2s).
+In terms of performance, Hi-SAM-L$^{\dagger}$ consistently outperforms Hi-SAM-L, especially achieving higher PQ and F-score at the text-line and layout hierarchies, indicating more accurate and informative visual prompts.
 By further customizing the hierarchical mask decoder and applying joint training, our full method maintains competitive performance and high efficiency.
-Overall, these results demonstrate that predicting sparse points as visual prompts serves as a robust and efficient alternative to Hi-SAM's random sampling.
-Our experiments confirm that the proposed point decoder facilitates significant computational savings without compromising the performance.
+Overall, predicting sparse points by the point decoder as visual prompts serves as a robust and efficient alternative to Hi-SAM's random sampling, facilitating significant computational savings without compromising the performance.

 \textbf{Task Prompts.} We investigate the impact of task prompts across diverse benchmarks in \cref{tab:task prompt}.
 On HierText, a dataset characterized by high word density and hierarchical text structures, the integration of either task prompt yields performance gains.
-The simultaneous application of prompts to both the point decoder and HM-Decoder results in best layout analysis performance.
+The simultaneous application of prompts to both the point decoder and HM-Decoder results in the best layout analysis performance.
 On Total-Text, task prompts also bring clear performance gains.
 The task prompt in the point decoder plays a more essential role, and combining it with the mask task prompt further improves the F-score.
 On CTW1500, using either task prompt alone slightly decreases the F-score, but employing both task prompts together still achieves the best performance.
 Overall, these results underscore the effectiveness of task prompts in facilitating adaptation across diverse data distributions and varying text granularities.